epezent/implot/README.md

     - and more likely to come
 - mix/match multiple plot items on a single plot
 - configurable axes ranges and scaling (linear/log)
-- support for time formatted x-axes
+- time formatted x-axes
 - reversible and lockable axes
-- support for up to three independent y-axes
+- up to three independent y-axes
 - controls for zooming, panning, box selection, and auto-fitting data
 - controls for creating persistent query ranges (see demo)
 - remappable input controls